 A few years ago, subscription boxes started to pop up and people became intrigued.
 What started with mostly makeup and clothing boxes, has now morphed into an industry where you can have almost anything delivered to your house on a monthly or even a weekly basis.
 One of the latest categories added to the subscription box industry is food boxes.
 Whether you want an entire meal delivered to your house with premeasured ingredients, or just the ingredients, you can have it ordered.

 While subscription boxes were making their way into popular culture, something else that has come to the forefront of many people’s minds is the issue of food waste.
-In the United States, food waste is estimated at between 30-40% of the food supply.
+In the United States, is estimated at between 30-40% of the food supply.
 Which was about 133 billion pounds and $161 billion worth of food in 2010.
 That boils down to about a pound of food waste per person each day; Which is almost impossible to comprehend how much food we waste.

 Now if you are like me, and see number like that, one of your first thoughts is “I know there is a problem but what can I do about it?”
 One small way to combat this epidemic is by purchasing “ugly” fruit and veggies.
 Ugly produce is perfectly fresh, nutritious, and delicious, but it looks a little different than the perfect stuff you find in the grocery store or supermarket.
 This simply means that it is a little bit bigger or smaller than the norm, or occasionally misshapen.
 To help with this epidemic a company called Misfits Market has started an “ugly” food subscription box.